Alternate U.S. Navy

 Six turbogenerator rooms are placed on the centerline of the third deck directly between the boiler and machinery rooms, each containing a high-pressure turbine (two velocity-compounded impulse stages followed by eight reaction stages), a low-pressure turbine (ten reaction stages), two 450-volt AC main electrical alternators, and three 120-volt DC ship's service turbogenerators (SSTGs).
 The main turbines and alternators are directly coupled and operate at a constant speed of 3600 RPM, while the SSTGs have their own integral reduction-geared turbines and operate in parallel to the mains.
 Two DC switching rooms are placed between the 2-3 and 4-5 turbogenerator rooms, distributing power from the SSTGs via two fully independent buses.

-Three motor rooms are placed on the aft bottom deck, with a single shared center motor room for both inboard propeller shafts and individual motor rooms for the outboard propeller shafts.
+Three motor rooms are placed on the aft bottom deck, with a single shared center motor room for both inboard propeller shafts and two individual motor rooms for the outboard propeller shafts.
 The port and starboard motor rooms are placed outward and forward of the center motor room, with the AC switch room between them.
 Each shaft is operated by two externally excited synchronous AC motors producing 15,000 equivalent horsepower at 240 RPM.

 Aircraft

 Due to their primary role as cruiser squadron flagships, the Portlands carry a larger complement of scout aircraft than other American cruisers.
 This is initially six Curtiss SOC-1 Seagull seaplanes, from 1942 onwards six Vought OS2U Kingfishers, and from 1945 onwards six Curtiss SC Seahawks.
-The floatplanes are stored and serviced in a large cross-deck hangar incorporated into the amidships superstructure, directly aft of the conning tower and foremast.
-A catapult and recovery crane are located on each side of the hangar roof, and aircraft are deployed to the catapults via a large centerline elevator.